davidramirez116/davidramirez116/README.md

 My name is David Ramirez and I am a senior computer science student at California State University, Long Beach
 - 🌱 I’m currently learning Data Visualization, and Software Project Management and Testing
-- 💻 I'm working with my teammates on my senior project Realized Vision.
+- 💻 I'm working with my teammates on my senior project Realized Vision, a Java-based Android application
+- 📓 I have experience in Java Development, Mobile Development, and Data Analysis